mercadopago/devsite-docs/guides/plugins/woocommerce/integration.en.md

 # Integration setup

-Currently, there are 4 types of checkout available for WooCommerce.
-If you want to configure all payment methods offered, the process must be done individually, otherwise, choose the one that best suits your business and configure it as follows:
+Currently, there are four types of checkout available for WooCommerce.
+If you want to configure all payment methods offered, you must do the processes individually.
+Otherwise, choose the one that best suits your business and configure it as follows:

 1. Access the WordPress **Panel**.
 2. Click on **Plugins > Installed Plugins**.